SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Empiricism[Empiricism] asserts that knowledge comes from experience and making decisions based on what is observed[ScrumPillars,Inspection].
 Lean thinking reduces waste[Lean,WasteReduction] and focuses[ScrumValues,Focus] on the essentials.

-Scrum employs an iterative[Cadence], incremental[Increment] approach to optimize predictability and to control risk.
+Scrum employs an iterative[Cadence], incremental[Increment] approach to optimize predictability and to control risk[Risk].
 Scrum engages groups of people[ScrumTeam] who collectively have all the skills and expertise to do the work and share or acquire such skills as needed[Learn].[SelfManagement]

 Scrum combines four formal events[ScrumEvents] for inspection[ScrumPillars,Inspection] and adaptation[ScrumPillars,Adaptation], within a containing event[ScrumEvents], the Sprint[ScrumEvents,Sprint].